Fretboard string and guitar practice software

 This can automatically tell you whether you hit the right note, and has a rather overwhelming range of other features too.
 For IOS and Android.

-Apparently both Gibson and Fender hope that if more people learn to play guitars and see their brands, some of those people will buy Gibson of Fender guitars.
-They may also buy The Music History Handbook by Paul Terry, some vintage sequencing guides and a cheap booklet about rehearsing, all from Musonix Publishing.
+Apparently both Gibson and Fender (who have an app that doesn't give feedback) hope that if more people learn to play guitars and see their brands, some of those people will buy Gibson of Fender guitars.
+They may also buy The Music History Handbook by Paul Terry, some vintage sequencing guides called Music in Sequence and Classics in Sequence, and a cheap booklet about rehearsing, all from Musonix Publishing.

 Guitareo.com $19 monthly $97 a year or $300 ONCE ("lifetime")